Yoast/wordpress-seo/readme.txt

 = 3.2.3 =

 Release Date: April 21th, 2016
+	* Fixes a bug where the update notification cannot be dismissed
 	* Fixes a bug where the notifications can be shown multiple times

 = 3.2.2 =